phac-nml/pipeline-standards/README.md

 ## 1.1.
 Developing a pipeline to contribute to nf-core

-If you intend to develop a pipeline to contribute to nf-core, please follow all the [nf-core requirements][] in addition to the requirements listed in this guide.
+If you intend to develop a pipeline to contribute to nf-core, please follow all the [nf-core requirements][nf-core-requirements] in addition to the requirements listed in this guide.

 ## 1.2.
 Developing a pipeline which won't be contributed to nf-core